BcryptNet/bcrypt.net/readme.md

 # How to use

-The simpelest usage is as follows...
+The simplest usage is as follows...

 To Hash a password: